aws-samples/aws-pipelines-stepfn-integ-cdk/README.md

 * ### Sample CDK Pipeline deploying application stack to DEV and PROD accounts
 ![CdkPipeline](docs/cdk_pipeline_detail.png)

-* ### Integration Test using StepFunctions state machine:
+* ### Integration Test using AWS Step Functions state machine:

-  * The sample IntegrationTest stack deployed contains a Step Functions workflow which generates input data for the firehose stream and validate the output data.
+  * The sample IntegrationTest stack deployed contains a AWS Step Functions workflow which generates input data for the Amazon Kinesis application and validates the output data.
-  The execution steps are performed by Lambda functions defined using Boto3 (Python SDK for AWS).
+  The workflow tasks are performed by AWS Lambda functions defined using Boto3 (Python SDK for AWS).

-  * The sample application stack contains a Firehose stream with a Lambda processor and S3 destination.
+  * The sample application stack contains Amazon Kinesis Data Firehose stream configured with Amazon S3 destination.
-    This pattern can be used to test an application/infrastructure stack by defining the appropriate Step Function workflow in the IntegrationTest stack.
+    This pattern can be used to test an application/infrastructure stack by defining the appropriate AWS Step Functions workflow in the IntegrationTest stack.

 ![StateMachine](docs/app_sfn.png)